ejmeitz/SimpleCrystals.jl/docs/src/index.md

 [![Latest release](https://img.shields.io/github/release/ejmeitz/SimpleCrystals.jl.svg)](https://github.com/ejmeitz/SimpleCrystals.jl/releases/latest)
 [![Documentation stable](https://img.shields.io/badge/docs-stable-blue.svg)](https://ejmeitz.github.io/SimpleCrystals.jl/stable/)

  SimpleCrystals.jl is an interface for creating crystal geometries for molecular simulation within Julia.
 SimpleCrystals implements all 3D and 2D Bravais lattices (e.g. FCC & BCC) and allows users to define a custom basis to create polyatomic Bravais lattices or to create non-Bravais crystal structures.
 The [AtomsBase](https://github.com/JuliaMolSim/AtomsBase.jl) interface is implemented to make use with other Julian molecular simulation software simple.
 There is no support for reading in crystal structures from other software (e.g. CIF files).
+Check out [Xtals.jl](https://github.com/SimonEnsemble/Xtals.jl) or [AtomsIO.jl](https://github.com/mfherbst/AtomsIO.jl) for that.
 SimpleCrystals is intended to provide a quick, lightweight method for generating atomic coordinates without leaving Julia.